wanelo/spanx/README.md

 ### Dependencies

-Spanx uses Redis to save state and do set logic on the information it finds.
+Spanx uses the Pause gem to persist state.
+This depends on Redis to save state and do set logic on the information it finds.

 ## Usage